nullstone-modules/gcp-gke-service/README.md

 ## Network Access

-When the service is provisioned, it is placed into private subnets on the connected network.
+When the service is provisioned, its pods are scheduled onto nodes in private subnets on the connected network.
-As a result, the Fargate Service can route to services on the private network *and* is accessible on the private network.
+As a result, the GKE service can route to services on the private network *and* is accessible on the private network.

 ## Public Access